LambdaTest/documentation/docs/kane-ai-using-parameters.md

 - **Multiple Configurations :** Simplify the execution of tests with different data sets.
 - **Seamless Test Management :** Centralized management of parameters improves efficiency and reduces redundancy.

-## Step 1: Define Parameters in a Web or App Agent Test
+## Define Parameters in a Web or App Agent Test
-- Navigate to the specific web agent test URL.
-- Prepare the test to accept inputs for `name`, `age`, and `phone_number` as parameters.
+- Navigate to the specific web agent test URL and configure the test to accept input parameters.

 <img loading="lazy" src={require('../assets/images/kane-ai/features/parameters/1.png').default} alt="Image" className="doc_img"/>

-## Step 2: Create a parameter in a test
+## Create a parameter in a test
 - Confirm that parameters are already defined in the system.
 To add a new parameter, use one of the following methods to define the parameter:
   - Type a **`slash (/)`** and select the Parameter option.
   - Click the Plus icon and choose the Parameter icon.